 Highly Commended: Kitty Giles O’Connell, aged 15, from Totnes for her story ‘Red Rose’.

 You can read the award-winning and commended stories here.

-The winning and highly commended writers were invited to receive their prizes from Sophie Hannah and to read aloud their stories at a presentation at Torre Abbey at 2 pm on 14th September during this year’s International Agatha Christie Festival which ran 12th-15th September across venues in Torbay.
+The winning and highly commended writers were invited to receive their prizes from Sophie Hannah and to read aloud their stories at a presentation at Torre Abbey on 14 September during the 2019 International Agatha Christie Festival.

 The winners each received an Apple iPad mini; winners and commended authors also receive a further gift of books.